sumelms/microservice-account/README.md

 ### Local run

-If you want to run the microservice locally, you may need to first [configure it](#configuring).
+If you want to run the microservice locally, you may need to have a **Postgres** instance running and accessible from your machine, and you may need to first [configure it](#configuring).
 Then you can run it, you just need to execute the following command:

 ```bash
 $ make run